Mia Zapata: Life and career

-Mia Zapata was raised in Louisville, Kentucky, and attended high school at Presentation Academy.
+Mia Zapata born on August 25, 1965, in Chicago, Illinois and was raised in Louisville, Kentucky, where she attended high school at Presentation Academy.
+She was of Mexican descent and was distantly related to Emiliano and Eufemio Zapata.
+Zapata was the youngest of three children, with a brother named Eric and a sister named Kristen.
+Both of her parents, Donna and Richard Zapata, were television executives.
 Zapata learned how to play the guitar and the piano by age nine, and was influenced by punk rock as well as jazz, blues, and R&B singers such as Bessie Smith, Billie Holiday, Jimmy Reed, Ray Charles, Hank Williams, and Sam Cooke.

-In 1984, Zapata enrolled at Antioch College in Yellow Springs, Ohio as a liberal arts student.
+In 1984, Zapata enrolled at Antioch College in Yellow Springs, Ohio, as a liberal arts student.
 In September 1986, she and three friends formed the punk rock band The Gits.
-In 1989, the band relocated to Seattle, Washington.
-Zapata found a job at a local bar and the four band members moved into an abandoned house they called "The Rathouse."
+In 1989, the band relocated to Seattle.
+Zapata found a job at a local bar and the four band members moved into an abandoned house they called "The Rathouse".
 The band released a series of well-received singles on local independent record labels from 1990 to 1991.
-As the Gits were making a name for themselves in the local music scene, they often played shows with their friends' band, 7 Year Bitch.
+As the Gits were making a name for themselves in the local music scene, they often played shows with their friends' band 7 Year Bitch.
 In 1992, the band released its debut album Frenching the Bully.
-Their reputation progressively increased within the grunge scene in Seattle, before the band began work on their second and final album Enter: The Conquering Chicken, released in 1993.
+Their reputation progressively increased within the grunge scene in Seattle, before the band began work on their second and final album Enter: The Conquering Chicken, released posthumously in 1994.

 Zapata came from an affluent family but often lived without material comforts.
 As her father described it: "Mia [lived] in two different worlds.
 She lived on two different sides of the street—the straight side on one, with parochial schools, an affluent family, and tennis clubs.
 But when she crossed the street, material things didn't mean anything to her."
-Zapata's music often led to a rejection of financial comfort, but regardless of status, Valerie Agnew describes Mia as "commanding respect and interest immediately".
+Zapata's music often led to a rejection of financial comfort, but regardless of status, Valerie Agnew describes her as "commanding respect and interest immediately".

 Zapata was well connected to her community.
 Peter Sheehy recalls: "Mia [was] the hub of several social circles; a magnetic personality who drew all sorts of people together who otherwise might never have met."
-On his way to her funeral, Zapata's father became lost and recalls many people carrying yellow roses: the admission ticket to her service.
-Judge Sharon Armstrong, the judge during her killer's trial, highlighted Zapata as an "extraordinarily vibrant" girl, who was "obviously talented"; she was "struck by how closely Zapata had connected to so many people".
+On his way to her wake in Seattle, Zapata's father became lost and recalls many people carrying yellow roses: the admission ticket to her service.
+Judge Sharon Armstrong, the judge during her killer's trial, highlighted Zapata as an "extraordinarily vibrant" woman, who was "obviously talented"; she was "struck by how closely Zapata had connected to so many people".